 Location – it’s an individual’s choice, if a company is forcing attendance at a given place for a given number of hours (albeit in return for cash) it’s tantamount to (paid) slavery.
 We do have a simple rule.
 Locations must have good data/voice access and be conducive to the task at hand.
 Individuals choose where and when they work depending on what needs delivering that day or week.

 Responsive – we use an agile approach to all delivery and that has quality built-in via feedback loops and testing but occasionally things go awry so we have a “bell ring” approach.
 The bell calls all hands to the pumps via an application we wrote on Podio.
-There are a number of initial discovery steps that releases back to work the resources not required to fix the issue.
+There are a number of initial discovery steps that release back to work the resources not required to fix the issue.
 The remaining folks work until the problem is resolved.

 We’re planning to stay agile and that means the framework above is likely to evolve over time.